• Skip to primary navigation

 Conclusion

-I hope this recipe has helped to answer the question: is confectioner’s sugar gluten-free?
 I think the best advice I can give from this article is:

 • Always opt for packaging that offers a gluten-free claim, if available